ivadomed/model-spinal-rootlets/pediatric_rootlets/README.md

 ## Pediatric rootlets

-This README provides instructions for running the model for **_ventral_ and dorsal rootlets** on pediatric data and for generating a figure showing the rootlets and vertebral levels on the spinal cord.
+This README provides instructions for running the model for **_ventral_ and dorsal rootlets** on pediatric data and for generating a figure showing the rootlets and vertebral levels.

 ### Description of 'pediatric_rootlets.sh' script
 Script `pediatric_rootlets.sh` consists of the following steps: